barnarderc/carto-tutorial/tutorial/intro-carto-01.md

 Reminders: The **Time Column** in our column is the `sequence` column.
 The **Category Column** is our column to differentiate between people, using the `person` column.
 In the layers property you can also customize the length of time spent on each point, as well as the opacity, number of trailing points, etc.

 Our map now reflects each individual's sequence of movements.
-If we wanted to separate and isolate one of the people in our dataset, we can also do so using Carto.
+If we wanted to separate and isolate one of the people in our dataset, we can also do so using CARTO.

 - - -
 ###Filtering the Data